klavins/ECEP520/week_5/README.md

 So far in the course we have covered the basics of C and C++, and focused in particular on writing abstract data types and classes that encapsulate data structures and the algorithms that act upon them.
 In particular, last week we introduced C++ data types, classes, and templates.

 This week, we introduce the C++ Standard Template Library (STL).
-It contains, among other things, a `vector` template that is just like our `TypedArray`, but scaled and optimized for production purposes.
+It contains, among other things, a `vector` template that is just like our `TypedArray`, but scaled and optimized for production applications.
 The library includes varitions on templated, dynamic, sequential containers such as queues, lists, and arrays.
 It also includes maps, sets, and a set of generic algoprithms you can use to operate on these objects.
 Most C++ programs make heavy use of these templates and algorithms, avoiding dynamic memory management as much possible.
+These week we will introduce these templates at a high level.
+The complete documentation for the STL can be found at [http://www.cplusplus.com/reference/stl/](http://www.cplusplus.com/reference/stl/).

 Next week, we will begin to focus on the types and classes needed to represent common tasks in embedded systems.
 We will introduce classes for sensors, effectors, processes, a process manager, and a scheduler.
-Together, these classes will allow us to write complex, event driven, reactive systems that are at the heart of embedded systems code, robotics control systems, and similar systems.
+Together, these classes will allow us to write complex, event driven, reactive systems that are at the heart of embedded systems and robotics control systems.
+We will build the classes and modules we need to implement these ideas almost exclusively using the STL.

 Sequential Containers
 ===

-A *conainer class* is one that contains some other class.
+A *container class* is one that contains some other class.
 Our `TypedArray` class is an example.
 A *sequential* class is one in which the elements are stored and access sequentially, with indices 1, 2, ... and so on.
 The STL includes several templated sequential containers:
 - `vector`: Like our `TypedArray` class, except you can't `get` elements at an index until something has been put at that index.
 - `string`: A vector of characters with some special operations for manipulating strings.
 - `array`: A fixed-size array whose size must be declared at compile time.
 No dynamic memory allocation, so possibly faster.
 - `deque`: A double ended queue.
 Like a `vector` but optimized for adding elements to both ends (like our `TypedArray`).
 - `list`: A doubly linked list.
 - `forward_list`: A singly linked list.
 The most commonly used containers are `vector` and `string`, which we will cover here.
-The rest of the containers have fairly specialized uses, and many guides and textbooks advise that you simply don't use them.
+The rest of the containers have fairly specialized uses, and many guides and textbooks advise that you simply don't use them, or that you prototype with 'vector' and 'string' and only switch to one of the more specialized classes if you can show it improves performance.

-In the following notes, we will use `vector`s and `string`s for all of our examples.
+In the following notes, we will use `vector` and `string` for all of our examples.
 Many of the methods that act on these objects also act on the other ones.

 Constructors
 ---